unicode-org/cldr/docs/site/downloads/cldr-46.md

 ### File Changes

-Most files added in this release were for new locales.
+Most files added in this release were for new locales, with some files being added for existing locales that increased coverage, such as /testData/personNameTest/ak.txt.
-There were the following new test files:

-**TBD***

 ### Tooling Changes